Scoring scholarships for sports medicine can help future healthcare practitioners afford at least four years of higher education.

 Deadline: January 31st

-The Hawaii Community Foundation (HCF) began the Dr. Alvin and Monica Saake Scholarship Fund to honor the University of Hawaii basketball team’s beloved coach of the ’60s.
-Chosen recipients must be devoted to athletics with sports medicine, kinesiology, exercise science, occupational therapy, or physical therapy majors.
-Other eligibility criteria includes living in Hawaii, finishing at least 60 college credits, and possessing an overall GPA beyond 2.7.
+The Hawaii Community Foundation offers the Dr. Alvin and Monica Saake Scholarship Fund.
+It honors the University of Hawaii basketball team’s beloved coach of the ’60s.
+Chosen recipients must be devoted to athletics.
+They must be majoring in one of the following:

 Contact